rohithsh/Fraunhofer-Programming-Challenge/README.md

 # Modelling &  Hyper Parameter Tuning

 * The provided task is a classification problem.
 Hence, an Instance based KNN classifier is used for classifying the test data.
 * The hyper-parameter of KNN i.e. k is tuned for the maximum f1-score.
-The results of the evaluation are as follow: k:f1-score <br>
+The results of the evaluation are as follow: <br>
+k:f1-score <br>
 2:0.867683169833834 <br>
 3:0.8539488719682348 <br>